 Setting the tone

-One of the key ingredients to promoting cultural diversity awareness is to make tolerance and inclusion a priority on your campus.
-Establish school-wide policies that outline student and faculty conduct and that make it clear that discriminatory and harassing behavior are not welcome on campus.
-Then communicate these standards to students, clearly defining what actions are and are not appropriate.
+One of the key ingredients to promoting cultural diversity awareness is to make tolerance and inclusion a priority.
+Establishing school-wide policies that outline student and faculty conduct are one way to make it clear that discriminatory and harassing behavior are not welcome.
+In doing so, it is critical to communicate these standards to students, clearly defining what actions are and are not appropriate.
 Most importantly, any policies that are developed must be enforced in a consistent manner, to demonstrate action behind the intent of creating them.

 At the same time, evaluate admissions and administrative guidelines with a focus on identifying and removing any unintentionally discriminatory policies.
 Often, this is best accomplished by convening a working group comprised of a diverse variety of stakeholders, including those in positions of leadership.
 By prioritizing diversity and equity from the top down, you signal to community members that these issues are important, and can begin to build a foundation t of inclusion and tolerance throughout your school.

 Degrees of education

-Several universities now offer courses specifically designed to foster cultural awareness, with some schools making these programs mandatory for undergraduate degrees.
+Several universities now offer courses specifically designed to foster cultural awareness and diversity, with some even making them mandatory for the attainment of undergraduate degrees.

 When looking to drive awareness around inclusion and diversity in higher education, many colleges schedule activities to promote cultural awareness or even set aside entire weeks to promote cultural diversity on campus.
 Some campuses host international food fairs, knowing that good food and full bellies are some of the best avenues for building cultural bridges.

-Ideally, this training will help students to recognize their own unconscious biases and equip them with real-world strategies to engage in civil discussion, promote inclusivity, and discourage harassment and bullying on campus such as through bystander intervention.
+Ideally, this training will help students to recognize their own unconscious biases and equip them with real-world strategies to engage in civil discussion, promote inclusivity, and discourage harassment and bullying on campus through active bystander intervention.

-Hofstra University is taking a rather unique approach to encouraging cultural diversity on its campus, leveraging of some of the permanent collections housed within the school’s on-site museum.
+Hofstra University is taking a rather unique approach to encouraging cultural diversity and awareness on its campus, leveraging of some of the permanent collections housed within the school’s on-site museum.

-As campuses grow more diverse, fostering an inclusive, civil culture only becomes more of a priority.
-By exposing your students to the plurality of opinions, cultures, and backgrounds found in the modern workforce, your school can better equip them to succeed in the workforce and help them to enrich their own personal lives.
+As college campuses grow more diverse, fostering an inclusive, civil culture only becomes more of a priority.
+By exposing students to the plurality of opinions, cultures, and backgrounds found in the modern workforce, institutions of higher education can better equip them to succeed in their future workplaces and help them to enrich their own personal lives.

 To learn more about the role that diversity training can play in promoting cultural awareness on your campus, request a demo of our services.